 The EAA Aviation Museum is one of the most extensive aviation attractions in the world.
 The museum is open year-round.
 It features aviation history, hands-on exhibits, and airplanes of all kinds.
 Airplane rides are available in open-cockpit biplanes.

-One week each summer, the EAA grounds becomes jam-packed with aviation enthusiasts and more than 10,000 planes that have flown into Oshkosh.
-All there for amazing air shows, education, and exhibits.
+One week each summer, the EAA grounds become jam-packed with aviation enthusiasts and more than 10,000 planes flying into the small town of Oshkosh.

 Cave of the Mounds ~ Blue Mounds